-Q5 How will Research Councils protect information relating to a research misconduct allegation provided by the Research Organisation, including that which may identify individuals?

-A5 We recognise that an allegation of research misconduct, regardless of whether or not it is ultimately found to have substance, has the potential to do serious and lasting damage to the reputation of a researcher.
+- Q5 How will the Research Council(s) protect information relating to a research misconduct allegation provided by the Research Organisation, including that which may identify individuals? - We recognise that an allegation of research misconduct, regardless of whether or not it is ultimately found to have substance, has the potential to do serious and lasting damage to the reputation of a researcher.
 Data regarding allegations are therefore stored and processed appropriately, confidentially, securely and sensitively, and retained and/or released only where there is a legitimate reason for doing so.
-The Research Organisation(s) concerned will be advised if any data are to be released beyond the Research Councils.
+The Research Organisation(s) concerned will be advised if any data are to be released beyond UKRI.